jefflester/minitrino/readme.md

 touch my-postgres.yml
 ```

-Notice the naming convention: `my-postgres.yml`.
+Note the naming convention: `my-postgres.yml`.
 Giving the same root name of
 "my-postgres" to both the parent directory `my-postgres/` and to the Docker
 Compose file `my-postgres.yml` will allow Minitrino to find the new catalog
 module.